ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 ## Resetting the due date

-Back in the view screen for all of the verses in the collection, long-press the third verse.
+Back in the Hebrews 11 view screen, long-press the third verse.
 You'll see another menu:

 <div class="bordered-image">

 ![verse view menu](img/verse-menu.png)
 </div>

 Press **Reset due date**.
 This will make the third verse new again, as if you had just entered it and never practiced it before.
-This is useful if you accidentally marked it with too easy of a response and you want to practice it again sooner.
+This is useful if you accidentally mark a verse as OK or Easy before you're ready.

 ## Deleting verses